 Rental revenue from the Same Property Portfolio increased approximately \$8.6 million for the six months ended June 30, 2012 compared to 2011.
-The increase was primarily the result of an increase of approximately \$3.6 million in rental revenue from our leases, an increase in parking and other revenue of approximately \$3.7 million, which was mainly due to an increase in transient parking and an increase in other recoveries of approximately \$1.3 million.
+The increase was primarily the result of an increase of approximately \$3.6 million in rental revenue from our leases, an increase in parking and other revenue of approximately \$3.7 million, which was mainly due to an increase in transient parking and nincrease in approximately \$3.6 million.
 The increase in rental revenue from our leases of approximately \$3.6 million is the result of our average revenue increasing by approximately \$0.41 per square foot, contributing approximately \$5.9 million, offset by an approximately \$2.3 million decrease due to a decline in average occupancy from 92.7% to 92.2%.